-As part of the “Traditional Vermont Neighborhoods” project, Smart Growth Vermont studied four blocks in Bristol’s core area.
+As part of the “Traditional Vermont Neighborhoods” project, Smart Growth Vermont studied four blocks in Bristol’s core area (see image above; click to see it enlarged).
 The majority of the houses in the study area are older, although the area also includes some newer homes and a mobile home park.

 These dimensions allow for sizable houses, yards, gardens and trees, while at the same time providing hundreds of people with pedestrian access to downtown.
 The houses are oriented toward the street, with front walks and garages that are in the rear or to the side.
 Many have porches.
 Front yards provide a degree of privacy but are not so deep as to isolate the houses from the street.
 The relative closeness of the houses to each other — as well as the interconnected street network that promotes walking — make for a neighborly feel that residents value.

 Block One: bounded by Church Street, Maple Street, Pleasant Street and North Street.

 This block has a net density of 4 units per acre and a range of lot widths of 44-111 feet and depth of 70-203 feet.
 The range of living area is from 938 to 3520 sq ft. which provides options for people at different life stages and income levels.
 This block also contains: